hector-moya/group-30/readme.md

 `src/app/controllers/components/logo.component.ts`: UI component responsible for displaying the application's logo. <br>
 `src/app/controllers/components/modal.component.ts`: UI component responsible for displaying pop-up modals and dialogs. <br>
-`src/app/controllers/components/tool-tip.component.ts`: This file probably contains the tooltip component, which provides interactive tooltips or hints to player. <br>

 The `controllers/game` directory contains the components that are central to the game's functionality <br>